brycewray/hugo-site/content/follow/index.md

 ---
-title: "Follow"
+title: "How to follow this site"
-description: "The links you need to follow the site."
+# description: "The links you need to follow the site."
 author: Bryce Wray
 date: 2024-06-02T12:55:13-05:00
 # draft: true